 We are, of course, talking about Baby Yoda.
 Whether you’re a fan of The Mandalorian or just an appreciator of the memes, you’ve no doubt come across this intensely popular character over the last couple of months.
 The world has gone Baby Yoda mad – and our office is no different!

 You may remember way back in 2015 when we let our team loose in the office with Post-it Notes.
 Buzzing with excitement over the new Star Wars film, they created a number of Star Wars–inspired wall murals.
 The artwork was a huge success, helping to bring teams together and boost motivation as everyone got stuck into something fun and creative.
 A study we carried out since found that over half (53%) of workers say that having art displayed in the office makes them feel happier at work.

 So, with this statistic in mind and in anticipation of The Mandalorian’s release in the UK, our Star Wars obsessed team decided it was time for Baby Yoda to join the rest of the family.
-Armed with stacks of Post-it Notes, a camera, and a vision to bring Baby Yoda to life, they found an empty wall space and got to work…
+Armed with stacks of Post-it Notes, a camera, and a vision to bring Baby Yoda to life, they moved some office furniture, found an empty wall space and got to work…

 Stage 1: Planning and Preparation

 The first part of any project is planning.
 First, we needed to figure out how much space we had to work with.
 The free wall we found allowed us to build a mural that was 2.58m².
 With each individual Post-it Note measuring 76.2mm x 76.2mm, it meant our design could be a maximum of 33×33 Post-it Notes.